Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 - <label><input type="checkbox"> Business challenges<span></span></label>
 - <label><input type="checkbox"> Goal statement<span></span></label>
 - <label><input type="checkbox"> List of capabilities<span></span></label>
-- <label><input type="checkbox"> (Optional) “Must have” list<span></span></label>
+- <label><input type="checkbox"> (Optional) “Must-have” list<span></span></label>
-- <label><input type="checkbox"> (Optional) “Nice to have” list<span></span></label>
+- <label><input type="checkbox"> (Optional) “Nice-to-have” list<span></span></label>
 </aside>

 <h2 id="scope">4.
 Project Scope: Technical Specifications</h2>

 After you've exhausted your business' problems, now it's time to solve them (or at least try to).
 We use the word "try" because good digital agencies will reject certain demands if they believe it won't get you your intended results.
-Agencies hold the expertise to separate the things you want from the things you need, including unnecessary design requests or complicated development features.
+Agencies hold the expertise to separate the things you want from the things you need, including unnecessary design requests or overcomplicated development features.
 Keep in mind the primary focus for web design projects is to create an engaging and user-friendly online presence with improved branding.
 It’s beneficial to break the scope into different categories.

 ### Design